Love trying different real ales? Whitby has plenty of places for just that! Here are 10 real ale pubs in Whitby for you to try.

 The Black Horse

 The ideal time to drop into this new pub is when you are visiting Whitby Abbey.
-There is a selection of beers and you may well have a thirst if you have climbed the 199 steps up to the Abbey.
+There is a selection of beers and you may well have a thirst if you have climbed the 199 Steps up to the Abbey.
 It is a small place with only a capacity of a handful of people.
 The overflow simply ends up in the brewery itself and in good weather just the courtyard.
 These beers are brewed just through the door that leads to a viewing area of the brewery.
+Find more information here.

 The Waiting Room is even smaller, the Town’s first micropub that does not bother with spirits or lager.
 There is no TV or music but dogs are welcome.
-It offers simple enjoyment in its 6 square yards and plenty do so at times, you may not even be able to get in.
-It won a local CAMRA Award, Cider Pub of the Year and Spring Pub of the Season, both in 2017.
+It offers simple enjoyment in its 6 square yards and plenty do, so at times, you may not even be able to get in.
+It won a local CAMRA Award, Cider Pub of the Year and Spring Pub of the Season.
+Find more information here.

 The Duke of York

 This pub is at the bottom of the 199 steps below the Abbey.
-The building’s history dates back to the Doomsday Book in the Middle Ages as and has been an ale house and pub for around 150 years.
+The building’s history dates back to the Doomsday Book in the Middle Ages and has been an alehouse and pub for around 150 years.
 The walls are full of Whitby history.
 The traditional atmosphere is great as you sample its range of real ales and pub grub.
+Find more information here.

 This cosy little pub has just a single room.
 It is on the eastern side of the river fairly close to the Captain Cook Museum.
 There is regular entertainment in the form of folk and Irish music sessions.
 It was opened a few years before the outbreak of World War II and it celebrates Cook’s first voyage to the other side of the world.
 The real ale on offer changes regularly to the extent they estimate almost 150 different real ales are on offer in a single year.
 Typical Yorkshire ‘’pub grub’’ is sold but the landlord does allow customers to bring in their own fish and chips.